 Scientists analyzed 212-million-year-old Drepanosaurus arm fossils that were discovered at the Hayden Quarry in Ghost Ranch, New Mexico.
 The researchers describe their findings in a paper in the September 29 edition of the journal Current Biology.

 Drepanosaurus is neither a dinosaur nor a lizard.
-It is a one- to two-foot long reptile from an extinct group of animals called drepanosaurs, and shares a common ancestry with lizards, crocodiles, and dinosaurs.
+It is a one- to two-foot-long (30 to 60-centimeter-long) reptile from an extinct group of animals called drepanosaurs, and shares a common ancestry with lizards, crocodiles, and dinosaurs.
 The only other known Drepanosaurus fossil was a badly crushed skeleton found in northern Italy more than 30 years ago.

 “This animal stretches the bounds of what we think can evolve in the limbs of four-footed animals,” said Adam Pritchard, a postdoctoral researcher at Yale and first author of the study.
 “Ecologically, Drepanosaurus seems to be a sort of chameleon-anteater hybrid, which is really bizarre for the time.
 It possesses a totally unique forelimb.”